Dr-Lab1/php-package-creation-with-composer/README.md

 1. Install a new laravel app to test your package.

-2. Allez sur composer.json de la nouvelle application et entrez ce code avant les propriétés ***require*** :
+2. Go to composer.json of the new application and enter this code before the ***require*** properties:

        "repositories":